wasmerio/wasmer-python/packages/api/README.md

 ### `py3-none-any.whl`

 A special `wasmer-$(version)-py3-none-any` wheel is built as a fallback.
-The `wasmer` libray will be installable, but it will raise an `ImportError` exception saying that “Wasmer is not available on this system”.
+The `wasmer` library will be installable, but it will raise an `ImportError` exception saying that “Wasmer is not available on this system”.